 What is the format and level of 1:1 assistance?

-- Students on learning plans may be place into either an English I support lab, a math support lab, or both during their freshman year
+- Students on learning plans may be placed into either an English I support lab, a math support lab, or both during their freshman year

-- Following the freshman year, students have the option to enroll into .5 credit academic support class.
+- Following the freshman year, who qualify through their support plan can enroll in .5 credit academic support class.

 - The academic support class is a low student to teacher ratio, typically 6:1.